 Sony Corporation of America

-And other generous donors committed to providing opportunities for women in the media arts.
+And other generous corporations and individuals committed to providing opportunities for women in the media arts

 You can support this tuition-free program and play your part in American film.